Thysanodonta chesterfieldensis

 Thysanodonta chesterfieldensis is a species of sea snail, a marine gastropod mollusc in the family Calliostomatidae.

 Description

+The species' shell typically has around 5 whorls.
 The length of the shell attains 3.6 mm.
 Its body symmetry is dextrally coiled.
+The color of the shell starts as a pale brown on the upper half of the shell near the apex and gradually turns white towards the bottom.
+Its protoconch is made up of a densely packed hexagonal structure.

 Distribution

 This marine species occurs off the Chesterfield Islands, New Caledonia, at depths between 305 m and 410 m.